5pm-HDH/churchtools-api/README.md

 * [Wiki-API](/docs/WikiAPI.md)

-The following short examples show the power of this churchtools-api client and gives a rough overview over the possibilities:
+The following short examples show the power of this ChurchTools-api client and gives a rough overview over the possibilities:

 #### Example: Person-API